-- Internal audit plan is prepared for approval by the Audit Committee under supervision of the CFO.
-Internal audit plan is approved for the period of 12 months.
-The ExCom may make changes to the audit plan and is obliged to keep the Audit Committee informed of them. - Written audit reports are issued for each individual audit project.
+- Written audit reports are issued for each individual audit project.
 These reports are delivered to the President and CEO and the CFO and, depending on audit target, to other ExCom members.
 Further, also executives and managers of audited Group companies or functions will receive a copy.
-A copy of a report will also be send to external auditors. - Summary reports are presented to the Audit Committee regarding most significant internal audit findings, related risks and management actions. - Internal auditors meet the Audit Committee once a year in person with no Uponor management present. - Internal audit work is coordinated with Uponor's external auditors.
-In practice, there are bi-annual meetings between internal and external auditors, in which the internal audit plans and results are discussed and shared.
+A copy of a report will also be sent to external auditors. - Summary reports are presented to the Audit Committee regarding most significant internal audit findings, related risks and management actions.

+- Internal auditors meet the Audit Committee once a year in person with no Uponor management present. - Internal audit work is coordinated with Uponor's external auditors.
+In practice, there are biannual meetings between internal and external auditors, in which the internal audit plans and results are discussed and shared.